screeps/docs/source/contributed/Screeps_With_C#_C++_VB_NET.md

 }
 ```

-C#/C++ is very simlar to javascript for more things like FOR loops and WHILE loops,
+C#/C++ is very simlar to javascript for more things like FOR loops and WHILE loops.
-and by very simlar, I mean exactaly the same.

 Here are some examples